vtex-apps/release-notes/docs/2019-week-30/category-tree-events.md

 ...
 }
 ```
-Now we send the full category tree:
+We now send the full category tree:

 ```
 {